 Trübsee area offers lots of activities in any season.
 In winter, this is the popular ‘hub’ for skiers, but there are also small sleds that you can use for free, or you can make a nice winter walk on the lake.
 In addition, there is usually a place where you can rent snowmobiles and in some years, there is also an ice bar/ igloo here.
 The newest addition Trübsee Flyer Zipline is also open in winter, weather permitting.

 In summer, there are some nice hiking trails here (our favorite is the 4 Lakes Hike, but it requires a good part of the day and ends on the other side of the mountains).
-Alternatively, you can opt for a family-friendly walk around the Trubsee lake itself or hike down to Engelberg.
-At Trübsee lake, there are also playgrounds and you can rent rowing boats.
+Alternatively, you can opt for a family-friendly walk around Trubsee Lake itself or hike down to Engelberg.
+At Trübsee Lake, there are also playgrounds and you can rent rowing boats.
 Every summer, they also have some new fun activities and the zip line is also open.

 Things to do near Jungfraujoch